 We’ve done the heavy lifting so you can get right down to business and focus on maximizing patient safety.
 Visit https://www.surveymonkey.com/mp/patient-safety-culture-surveys-ahrq/ for the following patient safety culture survey templates:

 Patient satisfaction.
 Accreditation.
 Patient safety culture.
-It’s tough to go above and beyond in any of these areas if you don’t have a dedicated team on hand.
-Find out how engaged your employees are by learning more about how they view working in your organization.
+Find out how engaged your staff are by measuring how they think and feel about their work and opportunities for improvement.
 Are they happy with their benefits?
 Are they satisfied with their overall job security?
 Do they enjoy the workplace culture and feel aligned with their organization’s goals?
 Attract (and retain) top talent by finding out where your organization is falling short—so you can help your employees feel loyal towards the success of your organization.

 Our survey of senior-level healthcare professionals showed that although a majority are satisfied with the training their organization provides (68%) and with the amount of patient interaction they have in their position (74%), they’re less enthusiastic about the level of communication at their organization.